rordenlab/dcm2niix/README.md

 dcm2niix is a designed to convert neuroimaging data from the DICOM format to the NIfTI format.
 For details and compiled versions visit the [NITRC wiki](http://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage)

+## License

+This software is open source.
+The bulk of the code is covered by the BSD license.
+Some units are either public domain or have similar licenses.
+See the license.txt file for more details.

 ## Versions

+5-May-2016
+ - Crop 3D T1 acquisitions (e.g. ./dcm2niix -x y ~/DICOM).

 30-Apr-2016
  - Convert multiple files/folders with single command line invocation (e.g. ./dcm2niix -b y ~/tst ~/tst2).